 What is community herbalism?
 While a concise definition may be elusive, we think it starts with care for people and plants through mutualistic relationships.
 Herbal medicine is sometimes called “the medicine of the people” because it offers Earth-based, community-centered care that can be very low-cost for those who grow and gather their own herbs.
 Nature provides us with the medicines we need most right among our footsteps through meadow and woods.

-Through weekly field work, interactive courses, individual and group projects, this immersive, experiential program is designed to develop your abilities to facilitate personal, communal, and ecological healing through plant medicine.
+Through weekly field work, interactive courses, and individual and group projects, this immersive, experiential program is designed to develop your abilities to facilitate personal, communal, and ecological healing through plant medicine.
 Gain the core knowledge and skills to bring herbalism into your community.
 Core topics include:

 - Herbal Medicine Making